Entanglement distillation from Gaussian input states by coherent photon addition

 \section{Abstract}

 The entanglement between Gaussian entangled states can be increased by non-Gaussian operations.
-We firstly design a simple scheme of coherently adding a photon generated by spontaneous parametric down conversation process to Gaussian quadrature-entangled light pulses created by a nondegenerate optical parametric amplifier.
-According to this non-Gaussian operation, the entanglement is increased as an entanglement distillation, and provides us a new method of non-Gaussian operation.
+We design a new scheme named coherent photon addition, which can coherently add one photon generated by spontaneous parametric down conversation process to Gaussian quadrature-entangled light pulses created by a non-degenerate optical parametric amplifier.
+This operation can increase the entanglement of input two-mode Gaussian states as an entanglement distillation, and provides us a new method of non-Gaussian operation.
 This scheme can also help us to study the decoherence of adding one to two-mode Gaussian states from coherent photon addition to normal photon addition.